-Some, such as the cactus finches, have evolved to sport long, pointy beaks to help them feed on the flowers of the Opuntia cactus, while others, such as the ground finches have short, thick beaks used for cracking seeds open.
-The woodpecker and mangrove finches use utensils, such as tiny twigs or cactus spines, to pick out grubs from inside crevices in the tree trunks or branches.
-And then, there are finches, like the “vampire” finch, on the very isolated Wolf Island of the northernmost latitudes of the archipelago, that uses its sharp, pointy bill to puncture the skin of sea lions’ necks or larger birds’ wings to suck their blood.
-It has adapted to do this in order to survive, particularly during dry seasons when fresh water is difficult to find.
+Some species, such as the woodpecker and mangrove finches, even evolved to use utensils, such as tiny twigs or cactus spines, to pick out grubs from inside the crevices of tree trunks and branches.
+The “vampire” finch, found on the remote Wolf Island of the northernmost latitudes of the archipelago, developed a sharp, pointy peak to puncture the skin of sea lions’ necks or the bodies of larger birds, in order to suck their blood – an adaptation that enables them to survive during particularly dry seasons when fresh water is difficult to find.

 There are 13 species of ‘Darwin’s finches’ in the Galapagos, or 15 if you include the three species of ground finch (large, medium and small).